 When buying commercial food always make sure you check the recalls and warnings.
 Such as the latest report on CTV News called “Dog food sold in Canada and U.S. could be linked to deadly disease “You can get updates on the Recalls in Canada This is a great example of what giving too much Vitamin E can do to your pets.

 Another option is to make your own food.
 Or purchase your food from companies doing the work for you.
 You can check out my two articles on Homemade Pet Food and Treats for dogs with sensitive tummies.
-Also, you can read on What human foods are safe for dogs.
+Also, you can read about What human foods are safe for dogs.